-This strategy ensured that employees could quickly find the exact information they needed, empowering them to direct their own learning in a way that was not previously possible.
+This digital learning strategy ensured that employees could quickly find the exact information they needed, empowering them to direct their own learning in a way that was not previously possible.

 For HarperCollins’ staff, it was a huge change from the permission-heavy training process of the past.

 “We’ve made it more pick and mix: if you’re not interested in developing your career then you don’t need to go on the career hub; if you want to know what’s going on in editorial, there’s a whole hub for that.
 It’s very much built in the model of making sure that the skills, behaviours and attitudes are realized within the organization – helping the bottom line as well as the values.”

 Jo could rely on David’s expertise when creating the digital learning content, especially as she worked to make customized multimedia elements a larger part of the company’s program.

 “David was very helpful in terms of walking us through how to create content, giving us great examples as well as being on hand if we got stuck.
 He came over and gave us an online tutorial on how to create content.
 He helped me break down how to have conversations with each hub to get the most out of them.”

 David wasn’t the only member of the Looop team willing to step in and lend a hand.
 CEO Ben Muzzell also proved help to Jo as she was transitioning.

 “Ben was great on the back end and liaising with the technical aspects and uploading the data.
 Looop really supported us through the entire process: they said they would and they did.
 They were always available when I called.”

 Looop acted as both consultants and collaborators, not just platform providers, and that made a tremendous difference as Jo led HarperCollins’ transition into digital learning.